National-Digital-Twin/ianode-access/development.md

 If you want to pass your own token on API in this mode, you can do.
 Using the JWT_HEADER, put a token in and the API will accept it and use it without validation.
 This is useful when looking to test out authorization with the API.

 #### With Token Validate
 This mode allows a developer to spin up an IdP to validate tokens against.
 Within cognito-local, there is a readme on how to spin up a setup with 4 users and instructions on how to create tokens for each.
-These can then be passed using the JWT_HEADER; we have provided a token_env.sh script for convenience of running the API with the correct env variables.
+These can then be passed using the JWT_HEADER; we have provided a cognito_env.sh script for convenience of running the API with the correct env variables.

 #### Start cognito-local
 Instructions for starting cognito-local can be found in the readme within the directory.